 ‘Explosive diarrhoea’ outbreak shuts down ‘Slip ‘N Slide’ gameshow

-Production on an upcoming NBC competition series has been halted indefinitely when around 40 members of the team working on the programme fell ill with what has been described as “awful explosive diarrhoea”.
+Production on an upcoming NBC competition series has been halted indefinitely after around 40 members of the team working on the programme fell ill with what has been described as “awful explosive diarrhea”.

 According to a press release for the show, Ultimate Slip ‘N Slide was due to premiere on 8th August, and takes inspiration from the popular outdoor slide “and transforms it into a real-life water park full of gigantic slippery rides with the chance to take home a big cash prize”.